Tonewoods

 • Stiffness-to-weight Ratio: 18.10

-With grain patterns ranging from straight to wavy to highly figured and colors going from sandy brown through orange-brown to olive, Oregon Myrtle is one of the most visually interesting tonewoods available, and is striking similar in weight and stiffness to Indian Rosewood.
-Found along the coastline from southern Oregon to central California, Oregon Myrtle (or California Bay Laurel) is easy to bend (a delightful characteristic, especially when building Venetian cutaways) and seemingly hypo-allergenic (some reports of skin sensitivity).
-It is a pleasure to work with and always interesting to look at.
-And you can season your food with the leaves!
+With grain patterns ranging from straight to wavy to highly figured and colors going from sandy brown through orange-brown to olive, Oregon Myrtle (also known as California Bay Laurel) is one of the more visually interesting tonewoods available, and is striking similar in weight and stiffness to Indian Rosewood.
+Found along the coastline from southern Oregon throughout California, growing to heights of 100 feet or more with trunk diameters of nearly 3 feet, Myrtle wood is easy to bend (a delightful characteristic, especially when building Venetian cutaways) and seemingly hypo-allergenic (some reports of skin sensitivity).
+Traditionally, its leaves were used medicinally.
+The fruit (nut) may be roasted and is edible.
+Myrtle is a pleasure to work with and always interesting to look at.
+As a tonewood, I think of Myrtle as an all-purpose radial tire for your car - it makes for a great all-around performer.

 • Classification: North American Hardwood